analyzethis1/analyzethis1/README.md

 - 👋 Hi, I’m @analyzethis1
 - 👀 I’m interested in ...
-Data Analytics, Data Visualization and Business Intelligence
+Machine Learning and Data Science!
 - 🌱 I’m currently learning ...
-SQL and Python
+Advanced ML techniques!
-- 💞️ I’m looking to collaborate on ... anything, really!
+- 💞️ I’m looking to collaborate on ... training models to improve effeciency and save costs!
-- 📫 How to reach me ... smoke signals
+- 📫 How to reach me ... smoke signals!
+(Unless you work with me, best of luck finding me on LinkedIn!)

 <!---
 analyzethis1/analyzethis1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.